The Tool for Transforming Teaching

 Logos is truth and centers on the word of God.
 It asks the question, "Is the message rooted in Scripture?"
 Is there a bridge between the Scripture and what is said?

-5. It is vertical before it’s horizontal.
+7. It is vertical before it’s horizontal.

 It focuses on the glory of God before it talks about the mission of God.
-The worship of God triggers our witness for God.
+The worship of God fuels our witness for God.
 When God called Ezekiel to speak, the first thing he did was provide him a fantastic view of his glory.
 He (God) did this through a vision that communicated His majesty, holiness, and wonder.
 Ezekiel 1:28 states the result, "This is what the glory of the Lord looked like to me.
 When I saw it, I fell face down on the ground, and I heard someone's voice speaking to me."
 God displayed his glory for twenty-eight verses before He enlisted Ezekiel into the mission.
 Commentator Tremper Longman states, “The Lord confronted Ezekiel with this glorious vision to impress on him the majesty, holiness, and wonder of the God who was about to execute judgment on the people of Israel.”

 Powerful messages highlight the glory of God as a means of encouraging us to fulfill the mission of God.
 What we know to be true about God should influence what we say about God.